Netarsudil Ophthalmic Solution

 Mechanism of Action

-Currently available therapeutic options mainly increase uveoscleral outflow or decrease aqueous humor production to lower IOP instead of directly targeting the trabecular meshwork pathway.
+Available therapeutic options increase uveoscleral outflow or decrease aqueous humor production to lower IOP instead of directly targeting the trabecular meshwork pathway.
 Interestingly, netarsudil lowers IOP directly through the relaxation of the trabecular meshwork, leading to an increase in aqueous outflow through the trabecular meshwork pathway.
-Netarsudil is a novel drug that is a potent Rho-associated kinase (ROCK) inhibitor and the norepinephrine transporter (NET) inhibitor.
-In preclinical studies, after ocular instillation of netarsudil, the highest concentrations were found in the cornea and conjunctiva.
-In human corneal tissue, the half-life of netarsudil was 175 minutes.[4]
+Netarsudil is a novel drug that is a potent Rho-associated kinase (ROCK) inhibitor and a norepinephrine transporter (NET) inhibitor.
+In preclinical studies, after the ocular instillation of netarsudil, the highest concentrations were found in the cornea and conjunctiva.
+In human corneal tissue, the half-life of netarsudil was 175 minutes.[5]

-Studies have also shown that netarsudil is metabolized to active metabolite netarsudil-M1, demonstrating a fivefold higher activity than netarsudil against Rho-associated kinases.
+Study results have also shown that netarsudil is metabolized to active metabolite netarsudil-M1, demonstrating a 5-fold higher activity than netarsudil against Rho-associated kinases.
 Rho-associated kinase (ROCK) is a naturally occurring kinase that enhances the assembly of actin fibers and focal adhesions within the trabecular meshwork.
-Inhibition of the norepinephrine transporter increases adrenergic transmission, leading to decreased aqueous humor production.[5]
+Inhibition of the norepinephrine transporter increases adrenergic transmission, leading to decreased aqueous humor production.[6]

-Netarsudil inhibits rho kinase and norepinephrine transporters found in the trabecular pathway, increasing trabecular outflow, reducing aqueous humor production, and lowering intraocular pressure.[6]
-In a nutshell, netarsudil lowered intraocular pressure by affecting aqueous humor dynamics (AHD) in three different ways: Increasing trabecular outflow, decreasing episcleral venous pressure (EVP), and reducing aqueous humor production.
-It appears to be a distinctive combination of mechanisms that lowers the intraocular pressure.[7]
+Netarsudil inhibits rho kinase and norepinephrine transporters in the trabecular pathway, increasing trabecular outflow, reducing aqueous humor production, and lowering intraocular pressure.[7]
+In summary, netarsudil lowers intraocular pressure by affecting aqueous humor dynamics (AHD) in 3 different ways: increasing trabecular outflow, decreasing episcleral venous pressure (EVP), and reducing aqueous humor production; it appears to be a distinctive combination of mechanisms that lower intraocular pressure.[8]

 A recent study showed the benefit of netarsudil in steroid-induced glaucoma.
 Steroid-induced glaucoma is an iatrogenic disease process.
 The mechanism behind steroid-induced glaucoma is through the Wnt pathway.
 The Wnt signaling pathways are signal transduction pathways.
 This Wnt pathway is related to the rho-associated protein kinase.
-It has been demonstrated that by administering dexamethasone produced, the Wnt/β-catenin pathway gets activated, which promotes cross-linkage of actin fibers resulting in conformational changes in the trabecular meshwork, ultimately leading to obstruction in the outflow of aqueous humor and elevation of IOP, which is a specific factor in the pathogenesis of glaucoma.
+When administering dexamethasone, the Wnt/β-catenin pathway is activated, which promotes cross-linkage of actin fibers, resulting in conformational changes in the trabecular meshwork, ultimately leading to obstruction in the outflow of aqueous humor and elevation of IOP, which is a specific factor in the pathogenesis of glaucoma.
 Given netarsudil’s key role in ROCK inhibition, netarsudil is a promising treatment option for steroid-induced glaucoma.[9][10]

 Administration